 Grandfield & Dodd LLC was founded in 2001 by Cheryl L. Grandfield, Richard W. Dodd and James P. Samuels.
 With investment managers increasingly gravitating toward centralized and standardized investment products, Cheryl, Richard and Jim saw an opportunity to appeal to individuals and families willing to resist the complexity of pooled investment products in order to favor the construct of direct ownership of individual stocks and bonds, knowing this approach is also well suited to considerations of risk control, tax-efficiency, and individual preferences.

 Cheryl has invested assets for high net worth families for more than forty-five years, focusing on individual client circumstances and identifying strategic investment steps forward, an approach that has shaped Grandfield & Dodd, LLC.
-Cheryl co-founded Grandfield & Dodd, LLC in 2001 following nearly 25-years with Brundage, Story and Rose where she was named partner in 1984.
-A graduate of St. Lawrence University, and later Fordham University’s graduate business program, Cheryl gained early grounding in matters of Estates and Trusts when on staff with the Personal Trust Investment Department of Bankers Trust Co. from 1973 to 1976.
-Cheryl is presently a Trustee of St. Lawrence University, where as an undergraduate she was able to pursue dual passions for all that the English language can offer in clarity of expression, and an appreciation of economic theory in the applied setting.
+Cheryl co-founded Grandfield & Dodd, LLC in 2001 following nearly 25-years with Brundage, Story & Rose where she was named partner in 1984.
+A graduate of St. Lawrence University, and later Fordham University’s graduate business program, Cheryl gained early grounding in matters of estates and trusts when on staff with the Personal Trust Investment Department of Bankers Trust Co. from 1973 to 1976.
+Cheryl is a Trustee Emerita of St. Lawrence University, where as an undergraduate she was able to pursue dual passions for all that the English language can offer in clarity, of expression, and an appreciation of economic theory in the applied setting.